 Operator may pay Variable Registry-Level Fees to ICANN under Subsection

-payment of these fees, Registrar provides the following assurance of
+Registry-Operator's payment of these fees, Registrar provides the

-to ICANN with respect to the Registry TLD.
+by Registry Operator to ICANN with respect to the Registry

 5. CONFIDENTIALITY AND INTELLECTUAL PROPERTY

 the Term of this Agreement, each party (the "Disclosing Party") may

 disclose its Confidential Information to the other Party (the "Receiving